-So the idea I had was if instead of each constituency electing one member we combined a number together, kept the number of seats the same and used the d'Hondt system to allocate seats.
+So the idea I had was that, instead of each constituency electing one member, we combined a number together, kept the number of seats the same and used the d'Hondt system to allocate seats.

 Why not use national voting figures?

 One of the familiar arguments about PR is the old '10% of votes should equal 10% of seats' line.
-It's a strong argument but it ignores the regional variations of the UK, in particular the fact that none of the Northern Ireland parties stand anywhere else in the UK, that the main GB Parties, Conservative, Labour and Lib Dems do not stand in Northern Ireland but have sister parties there who do, that the SNP and Plaid Cymru only stand in Scotland and Wales respectively, and that the England and Wales Green Party, the Scottish Green Party and the Green Party of Northern Ireland are all legally separate parties evben if hey share a general philosophy.
+It's a strong argument but it ignores the regional variations of the UK, in particular the fact that none of the Northern Ireland parties stand anywhere else in the UK, that the main GB Parties, Conservative, Labour and Lib Dems do not normally stand in Northern Ireland but have sister parties there who do, that the Scottish National Party and Plaid Cymru only stand in Scotland and Wales respectively, and that the England and Wales Green Party, the Scottish Green Party and the Green Party of Northern Ireland are all legally separate parties even if they share a general philosophy.

-From this it is clear that treating the UK as a sngle homogenous entity would lead to false suppression of minority regional voices.
+From this it is clear that treating the UK as a single homogenous entity would lead to false suppression of minority regional voices.

 Another argument, and oddly, one that is used in support of FPTP, is that the link of MP to community through representation being determined by a geographical boundary strengthens representation and this would be lost if a MP simply represented their party and not their constituency.
 It's a fair point.

 I therefore sought to find a way to keep this constituency link, and a multi-member constituency based on traditional boundaries appeared to be the most practical way to do this.